-Student organizations for you to get involved with
+Student organizations for you to get involved

 Contrary to popular belief, you do have time to get involved, and in fact, those first few weeks and months of the semester are the perfect time before you get too busy studying for finals.
 Most student groups have 1L section representatives to make announcements to the rest of the school and announce any events, speakers, or socials the organization is putting on.
-Below is just a snapshot of the over 40 student groups available for you to join almost right away.
+Below is just a snapshot of the over 50 student groups available for you to join almost right away.
+To find out more about these groups, check out their individual OrgSvnc pages.